Pylons/pyramid/docs/tutorials/bfg/index.rst

          <bfg:failingtag attr="foo"/>
      </configure>

 #.
-Retest your application using :mod:`pyramid`.
+Retest your application using :app:`Pyramid`.
 This might be as
    easy as:

    .. code-block:: bash